 In October 2017, Achaogen submitted a New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA) for plazomicin, seeking approval to treat complicated urinary tract infections (cUTI), including pyelonephritis and bloodstream infections (BSI) due to certain Enterobacteriaceae in patients who have limited or no alternative treatment options.
 In December 2017, the U.S. FDA accepted for review the NDA.
 FDA granted the NDA Priority Review and set a target action date under the Prescription Drug User Fee Act (PDUFA) of June 25, 2018.
 On May 2, 2018, the FDA’s Antimicrobial Drugs Advisory Committee voted in favor of plazomicin to treat complicated urinary tract infections (cUTI).
-Achaogen also intends to submit an application for marketing authorization in the European Union (EU) in 2018.
+Achaogen also intends to submit an application for marketing authorization in the European Union (EU) in the second half of 2018.

 Aminoglycosides have been used successfully for the treatment of serious bacterial infections for more than 50 years.
 However, the spread of resistance to currently marketed aminoglycosides has decreased their clinical utility.
 We developed plazomicin by chemically improving on existing aminoglycosides, in order to overcome common aminoglycoside resistance mechanisms.
 These resistance mechanisms often co-travel with mechanisms.
 As a result, in MDR Enterobacteriaceae, including CRE, plazomicin remains active where most other antibiotics have limited potency due to resistance.